 Which Animal Is Digging?

 The first way to determine the animals is to observe the type of holes.
 Moles will create tunnels and mounds, but birds can flip over whole sections of turf.
 Birds are looking for food, while moles are looking for food and shelter.
-Birds can destroy your lawn quickly, especially if there are enough of them.
+Birds can quickly destroy your lawn, especially if there are enough.

 Many animals can cause the same problem.
 However, if you suspect that birds are responsible, you have to do something about them.
 Many gardeners will have an issue with these animals unless something is done to reduce the number of grubs.